 Cut to present day, long after Hippolyta births her daughter Diana (voice of Keri Russell) from the beach.
 Diana is now the Amazons’ greatest warrior.
 She longs for something other than Themyscira’s mountains and shores, which she’s explored to no end.
 She trains alongside the battle hungry Artemis (voice of Rosario Dawson), who yearns for the battles of yesterday.
 All at once, a modern jet crash lands, carrying American fighter pilot Steve Trevor (voice of Nathan Fillion).
 First, he thinks he’s in heaven, surrounded by gorgeous women alone on an island, but then he finds that each one fights with incredible power, and each harbors a general mistrust of men.
 Diana becomes the emissary to return Steve to his home in her invisible jet (don’t ask), finally donning her Wonder Woman garb for the task, complete with a Lasso of Truth and indestructible Vambraces.
 When she leaves Themyscira, however, Ares escapes, causing all sorts of trouble between the gods and humanity.

-For years rumors have flooded the internet about a live-action Wonder Woman movie, with stars ranging from Jessica Biel to the “sexy” (quotes meaning tremendously overrated) Megan Fox vaguely attached.
-But after seeing this animated feature, you’ll agree that a live-action film could never work, as it would render the hero into a mere sex object.
+For years rumors have flooded the internet about a live-action Wonder Woman movie, with stars ranging from Jessica Biel to the “sexy” (quotes meaning tremendously overrated) Megan Fox attached.
+But after seeing this animated feature, you’ll agree that a live-action may not work, as it could render the hero into a mere sex object.
 Blame the skimpy costume that’s nothing more than a glorified bathing suit; a real-life actress couldn’t avoid the sexual implications of such an outfit.
 If live-action Wonder Woman is represented as a hottie, her feminist significance is canceled out.
 Unless you had a legitimate thing for Jessica Rabbit, animation removes the sexual element of a scantily clad woman kicking butt, and places our attention on the more inspirational qualities of her character.
 This is yet another wonderful benefit of the animation process.